 A Catholic university committed to respect for divergent opinions and a values-centered approach that embraces the whole person, Dominican offers more than 50 academic majors, including preprofessional and graduate programs.

-A private, four-year college affiliated with the United Church of Christ, Elmhurst College offers a curriculum that combines liberal learning and professional preparation to equip students for lifelong learning, service, and achievement.
+A private, four-year college affiliated with the United Church of Christ, Elmhurst University offers a curriculum that combines liberal learning and professional preparation to equip students for lifelong learning, service and achievement.